 A perfect place to go if you want to surf, and even if you don’t the Snapper Rocks beach (and the adjoining Coolangatta as well) will quintessentially introduce you to a true Aussie lifestyle near the shore(s) — that’s either beautiful and relaxing or active and adventurous.

 If you’re into surfing, there can’t be a better place than the Snapper Rocks in the entire Gold Coast to try it, and even if not, it’s still a great place to watch others surfing as you relax and unwind.
-If you’re lucky, you might also spot whale further out in the ocean.
+If you’re lucky, you might also spot whales further out in the ocean.

 So spend a good share of your morning around the area, before you head to Currumbin Beach for lunch.